dhoyle/splicedocs-jekyll/pages/CmdLineReference/Using/GetStarted.md

 ---
-title: Using the splice&gt; Command Line Interpreter
+title: Getting Started with the splice&gt; Command Line Interpreter
 summary: An introduction to using our command line interpreter to create and interact with your Splice Machine database.
 keywords: CLI, cli, command line interface
 toc: false
 product: all
-sidebar: tutorials_sidebar
+sidebar: cmdlineref_sidebar
-permalink: tutorials_cli_usingcli.html
+permalink: cmdlineref_using_getstarted.html
-folder: Tutorials/CLI
+folder: CmdLineReference/Using
 ---
 <section>
 <div class="TopicContent" data-swiftype-index="true" markdown="1">